-As I rushed to finish up some tasks before heading out to pick up my son from school, I started up Google to search some images for a presentation.
-I searched, found, and copy and pasted.
+As I rushed to finish up some tasks before heading out to pick up my son from school, I started up a Google to search some images for a presentation.
+I searched, found, and copied and pasted.
 Then, apparently time went into a special slow-mo mode of sorts.
 Before I knew it I found myself staring at the screen and beyond.
 I was deep into blank thought when I finally snapped myself out of it.
 I came to realize I had been staring at a rack of lamb on yelp for about ten minutes.
 I shook myself out of it and tried to understand why I had beeing staring at this rack.
 I really don’t like lamb.
 Well, rather I don’t like to eat lamb.
 As my son says “it’s not my favorite.”

-It’s time to move on.
+It’s time to carry forth.